Australia Cup: Eligibility

 Up to and including the 2019 edition, the 32 teams that make up the Australia Cup competition proper have been the 10 A-League teams with the remaining 22 teams composed of various semi-professional and amateur qualifiers, referred to as "Member Federation Clubs", from each of the state federations, with the A-League clubs enter the competition at the Round of 32.
-For the 2021 edition, the top eight placed A-League clubs for the 2020–21 A-League season gain automatic qualification to the Round of 32.
+From 2021 to 2024, the top eight placed A-League clubs for the season gain automatic qualification to the Round of 32.
 The remaining four teams are subject to a play-off series for the remaining two positions.
+From 2025 this was expanded to the top 9 A-League clubs whilst the remaining four continued to the play-off series.

-The number of clubs representing each federation is determined by player registration numbers in each jurisdiction, and reviewed annually.
-The Northern Territory did not participate in the inaugural competition, however have been represented since 2015.
+The number of clubs representing each federation is determined by player registration numbers in each jurisdiction and reviewed annually.
+Teams from the Northern Territory have been represented since 2015.

-From the 2015 edition of the competition onwards the National Premier Leagues Champion of the previous year, also qualifies for the FFA Cup Round of 32.
-The first club to qualify via this method was North Eastern MetroStars from South Australia who won the 2014 National Premier Leagues Finals Series.
-For the 2022 edition, as there was no NPL Champion in the previous year, an additional slot was allocated to Victoria.
+From 2015 to 2021, the National Premier Leagues Champion of the previous year qualified for the FFA Cup Round of 32.
+The first club to qualify via this method was North Eastern MetroStars from South Australia who won the 2014 National Premier Leagues Final Series.
+Since 2022, as there is no longer an NPL Champion, an additional slot was allocated to Victoria.

 Competition format

-The competition proper is a 32-team knockout tournament.
+The competition proper is a five round, 32-team knockout tournament.
 In the event of a match being drawn after the completion of 90 minutes, extra time is played, followed by a penalty shoot-out if required.
 In some preliminary rounds, games can go straight to penalties if tied at 90 minutes.

 Up until the 2019 edition, all A-League teams entered at the Round of 32.
 From 2021, only the top eight placed A-League Men clubs for the previous season gain automatic qualification, with the remaining four teams subject to a play-off series for the remaining two positions.
+Since 2023 the playoffs have been held in Darwin as a promotional move.

-From 2022 an open draw for each round is made from the Round of 32 to the Semi-Finals, with home ground preference given to Member Federation Clubs where they are drawn against A-League opposition.
-In 2021 there was a restricted draw for the Round of 32 and Round of 16, split into different geographic zones to minimise travel requirements.
+Since 2022, an open draw for each round is made from the Round of 32 to the Semi-Finals, with home ground preference given to Member Federation Clubs where they are drawn against A-League opposition.
+In 2021 there was a restricted draw for the Round of 32 and Round of 16, split into different geographic zones to minimise travel requirements during the COVID-19 pandemic.
 In prior years, the draw was made to ensure that there would be some progression of Member Federation Clubs to later rounds, including one Member Federation club guaranteed to make the Semi Final.
-Wellington Phoenix have additional restrictions imposed as they are a New Zealand-based team, and must play all of their matches in Australia, away from home.
+New Zealand-based A-League teams must play all of their matches in Australia, away from home.